Lauren London Breaks Her Silence on Nipsey Hussle's Death

 laurenlondon via Instagram

-Lauren London is opening up for the first time since the sudden death of her longtime boyfriend and L.A. rap legend, Nipsey Hussle.
+Lauren London is opening up for the first time since the sudden death of her longtime partner and L.A. rap legend, Nipsey Hussle.

 "I am completely lost," the 34-year-old actress expresses in her emotional statement on social media.
 "I've lost my best friend."